kurron/avro-experiment/README.md

 ## Jackson'S Avro Support
-Initial testing was done using [Jackson's Avro support](https://github.com/FasterXML/jackson-dataformats-binary/tree/master/avro) but it was quickly found that it does not support default values.
-The test code has since been removed.
+Initial testing was done using [Jackson's Avro support](https://github.com/FasterXML/jackson-dataformats-binary/tree/master/avro) but it was quickly found that it does not support default values which is required to maintain forward compatibility.
+For that reason, the test code has been removed.

+## Avro Code Generation
+The tests were written using Avro's optional code generation facilities.
+Although it is possible to use Avro in a less structured way, via untyped key-vales, it is assumed that application developers would prefer to use typed structures.

+## Avro Inconveniences
+The generated Avro structures do not use native JVM strings and, instead, use either a custom UTF-8 class or `java.lang.CharSequence`.
+For this reason, the tests contain conversions that you might find odd.

 # Troubleshooting